5G NR PHY Overview

 NR adds scalable numerology, stronger beam-oriented operation, more flexible control and data mapping, and a broader range of radio deployment scenarios than LTE.

-Which physical channels matter most in daily engineering work?
+Which physical channels matter most first?

 PDCCH, PDSCH, PUSCH, PRACH, and PUCCH are the most frequently inspected because they drive scheduling, data transfer, access behavior, and control reliability.